TBeijen/tbnl-hugo/content/post/2023-06-10-shifting-left-feature-deploys.md

 * Does platform x receive the expected events?
 * Does this API work-in-progress align with the feature developed in the mobile app?

-{{< figure src="/img/feature_deploys_header.jpg" title="Parallel tracks.
-Source: Bing Image Creator" >}}

-## Preview deploys.
-An anti-pattern?
+## Feature deploys: An anti-pattern?

-[Modern practice](https://trunkbaseddevelopment.com/) encourages us towards keeping features small, merging often and fast, and automating everything.
-Yet we are considering feature deploys that ideally are just for automated end-to-end tests, but might result in branches being preserved until some non-automated procedure is finished?
+[Modern practice](https://trunkbaseddevelopment.com/) encourages us to keep features small, merge often and fast, and automate everything.
+Yet we are considering feature deploys that, while ideally just for automated end-to-end tests, might result in branches being preserved until some non-automated procedure is finished?
 Should we really?

 Probably the most important thing is to never consider feature deploys as a goal but merely as a means to an end.
 If feasible, putting effort into automation, removing the _need_ for feature deploys, would be preferable.

 Speaking _in favor_ of feature deploys: It aligns with the _shift left_ paradigm.
 We try to validate our work _as soon as possible_.
 If that involves stakeholders that can't be automated, validating before merging and proceeding further down the delivery pipeline, sounds reasonable.

+## Alternatives

 Some alternatives might be worth considering: